CSBiology/CSBlog/docs/posts/6_LabelEfficiencyCalculator.md

 #r "nuget: BioFSharp, 2.0.0-preview.3"
 #r "nuget: FSharp.Stats, 0.4.5"
 ```
 Our function for the generation of the isotopic distributions takes a `Formula` as an input.
-A `Forumla` is a type in BioFSharp which is a map of element informations and
+A `Formula` is a type in BioFSharp which is a map of element information and
 their number of occurences.
-So we start by defining a convenience function that converts an amino acid string to a `Formula` and adds water to reflect hydrolysed state in mass spectrometer.
+So we start by defining a convenience function that converts an amino acid string to a `Formula` and adds water to reflect hydrolyzed state in mass spectrometer.
 ```Fsharp
 let toFormula peptide =
     peptide